tstrall/aws-lambda/README.md

-# AWS Lambda Repository ⚡
+# AWS Lambda Repository

 ## **Overview**
-This repository contains **independently developed and deployed AWS Lambda functions**, designed to work within the **Configuration-Driven AWS Deployment Model**.
+This repository contains **independently developed and deployed AWS Lambda functions**, designed to work within [Adage: AWS Deployment Framework](https://github.com/tstrall/adage).
 - **Decoupled from Terraform** – Lambdas do not require Terraform to be updated when new services are added.
 - **Dynamically resolve dependencies** – Using AWS Parameter Store, Lambdas discover database endpoints, secrets, and other resources at runtime.
 - **Secure & auditable** – Secrets are retrieved from AWS Secrets Manager only when needed.